enkidevs/curriculum/CSS/Fundamentals/c-s-splat.md

 //  padding-top: 3vh;
 }
 %exp
-Here we have another typo again.
+Here we have another typo.
 Padding is correctly spelt with double `d`.
 %
 ​---
 .top-bar {